Frequently Asked Questions

 Yes, operating costs for the new filters are estimated at $2.9 million per year.

 When will these new filters go online?

-The current timeline calls for full operation to begin in May 2022.
+The current timeline calls for full operation to begin in early 2022.

 Will CFPUA do anything until then to reduce PFAS compounds in the water?

 We already are.
 CFPUA already has GAC filters.
 They are significantly smaller than the ones that will be constructed, however, and have been operated in a different manner.
 The existing GAC filters have been used in biological mode, where biofilm is allowed to form, enhancing Sweeney’s ability to remove disinfection byproducts, 1,4-dioxane, and other constituents.
 They can be used to achieve some PFAS reduction, however, if the GAC media is replaced more frequently.

 In late 2018, CFPUA began a program to replace the GAC in the existing filters a few at a time.
 GAC is being replaced in seven of the 14 in November and December and in the remaining seven in March and April.
 Recent sampling has indicated that work has been successful in reducing levels of PFAS compounds.